l0kifs/task-context-mcp/README.md

 ## License

-MIT License - see LICENSE file for details.</content>
+MIT License - see LICENSE file for details.
-<parameter name="filePath">/home/serj/dev/my-github-repos/task-context-mcp/README.md